IcarusLIM/prism-fold/README.md

 # Prismjs fold json

-A plugin for Prismjs add folding to JSON or JavaScript map and list [Demo](https://unpkg.com/prismjs-fold-json@1.0.7/test.html)
+A plugin for Prismjs add folding to JSON map and list [Demo](https://unpkg.com/prismjs-fold-json@1.0.7/test.html)
+This algorithm should work for any C-like language. `JSON/JavaScript/Java` is accepted by defualt, you can set environment variable PRISM_FOLD_HOOK_LANGUAGES to add more

 ## How It Work

 This plugin parse tokens from Prism and wraps {} & [] pairs in a `<details>` tag to provide code folding

 It add "after-tokenize" and "wrap" handlers to Prism hooks
-The after-tokenize handler identifies token with `type=="punctuation"` and `content=="{" || content=="["`, turns flatten token list to nested tokens corresponding to folding
+- after-tokenize handler: identifies token with `type=="punctuation"` and `content=="{" || content=="["`, turns flatten token list to nested tokens corresponding to folding
-The wrap hander set details/summery tags before final stringify
+- wrap handler: set details/summery tags before final stringify

 ### Differences from others